Trade credit & COVID-19: The early bird catches the worm

 It gives you the opportunity to ask those more difficult questions, such as:

 - What limit do they need to continue trading with you?

 - When do they expect to place new orders and how much?

 - What customer concentration risk do they have?
-They might be owed a lot of money by a single customer, which can have a domino effect down the supply chain – do you remember the Mainzeal case...
+A single customer might owe them a lot of money, which can have a domino effect down the supply chain – do you remember the Mainzeal case…

 - How well capitalised (funded) is your customer – why are they taking this discount?

 Some things to consider: